Blog/Attention in Practice: Visualizing Q/K/V and why scaling heads changes behavior

 The attention output at position tt is a weighted average of values {vs}\{v_s\}, where weights are determined by the similarity between qtq_t and ksk_s.
 In practice, the similarity is a dot product or a scaled dot product.
 Because the softmax is exponential, small changes in dot products can cause large shifts in weight allocation.
 Thus, the statistical distribution of dot products is not an implementation detail—it shapes attention behavior.

 Multi-head attention is often introduced as “multiple subspaces.”
-But a more precise mental model is: each head imposes its own kernel, with its own statistics, on the sequence.
-As we scale the number of heads, we change not only the subspaces but also the per-head dimensionality, which changes the variance and concentration of dot-product scores.
-This shifts the sharpness of the attention distribution and alters how “confident” attention becomes.
+A more precise mental model is: each head imposes its own kernel, with its own learned projections and statistics, on the sequence.
+As head count changes, the model changes how much representation capacity each head receives and how many distinct kernels can be mixed downstream.

-In short: head scaling changes behavior because it changes the geometry and variance of similarity scores.
+In short: head scaling changes behavior because it changes the geometry, capacity allocation, and learned specialization of the similarity functions.

 Mathematical Formulation